 To facilitate class discussion, students are expected to post 5 critical questions/comments about the content over the semester.
 The 5 critical questions/comments should be reflective of 5 different class meetings.
-Questions are to be posted in Blackboard by 4pm the Tuesday prior to the class in the appropriate discussion board.
+Questions are to be posted in Blackboard by 12:00 pm (noon) the day after class in the appropriate discussion board.
 Additional postings on Blackboard may also be assigned throughout the semester, in which case specific guidelines will be provided and posted on Blackboard.